 Updating Stream Software

 HumanWare may from time to time offer new versions of the Stream software.
-There are several ways to update your Stream’s software; wirelessly, by downloading an update file on your SD card and with the help of the HumanWare Companion software (see section 1.9 "Humanware Companion" for more information on the HumanWare Companion software).
+There are several ways to update your Stream’s software; wirelessly, by downloading an update file on your SD card and with the help of the HumanWare Companion software (see section 1.9 "HumanWare Companion" for more information on the HumanWare Companion software).

 To update your Stream wirelessly, you must first have an active connection to the Internet using the built-in Wi-Fi (see section 6.3 "Wireless" for more information on the wireless configuration menu).
 You can perform the update on battery if it is above 50%, but it is highly recommended to plug your device during a software update.
 If the battery is too low, a message will indicate that you will have to plug the device to perform the update.
 If the Stream announces that it is in airplane mode, activate the Wi-Fi by pressing and holding the Online button to turn off the airplane mode.
 The Stream will automatically check for any available update.
 If an update is available, press Confirm to start the download or cancel with any other key.
 The download time may vary depending on the speed of your Internet connection.
 Once the download is completed, the Stream will ask your confirmation to proceed with the update.
 Press Confirm to start the update or cancel with any other key.
 Once the update is completed, the Stream will announce the new version number and power off.